thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 ![Higher Level Features](images/layer-4.png "Higher Level Features")

-Since many images share features such as lines and circles (and many share higher level features, like "eye" or "nose") it's feasible to just train the last few layers on your specific dataset, a process that is much faster and requires less training data than a full training from scratch.
+The vast majority of images share general features such as lines and circles.
+Many share higher level features, things like an "eye" or a "nose".
+Thus, you can reuse the existing training that's already been done, and train just the last few layers on your specific dataset, a process that is much faster and requires less training data than a full training from scratch.

 How much less data?
 It depends on the complexity and variability of your data, but with the example above I got to 100% accuracy with 30 images.
 For something like dogs and cats, just a handful of images is enough to get good results.
-Much depends on your dataset, but it's probably less than you think.
+It depends on your dataset, but it's probably less than you think.

 <embed border="0" height="315" src="https://www.youtube.com/embed/AgkfIQ4IGaM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen="1"></embed>

 # Show me the Code!

-Let's look at how to build an image classifier with Javascript.
-[I've set up a repo with the necessary packages](https://github.com/thekevinscott/dataset-tutorial-for-image-classification) to get you going.
-Clone it and follow the readme instructions to install the packages and run it.

-We'll use [MobileNet](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md), a pretrained model produced by Google.
+Next, we'll look at how to import and tune a pretrained model in Javascript.
+We'll tune [MobileNet](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md), a pretrained model produced by Google.

 > MobileNets are a class of convolutional neural network designed by researches at Google.
 They are coined “mobile-first” in that they’re architected from the ground up to be resource-friendly and run quickly, right on your phone. &mdash; [Matt Harvey](https://hackernoon.com/creating-insanely-fast-image-classifiers-with-mobilenet-in-tensorflow-f030ce0a2991)

 MobileNet is trained on a huge corpus of images called [ImageNet](http://www.image-net.org/), containing over 14 million labeled images belonging to a 1000 different categories.
 If you download `mobilenet_v1_0.25_224`, you'll see a structure of files like:

 ```
 mobilenet_v1_0.25_224.ckpt.data-00000-of-00001